Go on to Part Five

 band named Maneige opened the show.
 It is illustrative of how well-respected

-with all the Canadian stops on this tour, reviews for this show were extremely
+on this tour, reviews for this show were extremely positive, with

-Gazette which gave GG a terrible review.
+the exception of the Montreal Gazette which gave GG a terrible

-Their write-up included the curious statement that Giant “sound like
+curious statement that Giant “sound like everyone and have no distinctive sound

-the band had enough humility to rear project the word “pretentious” above
+to rear project the word “pretentious” above themselves at the start of the

-themselves at the start of the show, a new trick they began employing around
+show, a new trick they began employing around this time.
+A couple other local newspapers pointed out

-outside the venue, one a 17-year-old boy scalping tickets to the show.
+venue, one a 17-year-old boy scalping tickets to the show.
 The Feb.
 8 issue of Billboard reported

 that, while in Montreal, the band recorded a live-in-the-studio special for the